robusta-dev/robusta/docs/help.rst

     For more info see:
     https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate

+.. details:: unknown field in com.coreos.monitoring.v1.Prometheus.spec, ValidationError(Prometheus.spec)

+    This indicate a potential discrepancies between the version of Prometheus you are trying to use and the version of the CRDs in your cluster.

+    Follow our upgrade guide for upgrading the CRDs:
+    :ref:`Upgrading from older versions (0.10.17 and below)`.

 .. details:: robusta-runner isn't working or has exceptions

     Check the pod's memory consumption.
 If necessary, increase the memory request in the Helm values: